The Hallmarks of Cancer: Deregulated metabolism

 Most cancer cells use alternative metabolic pathways to generate energy, a fact appreciated since the early twentieth century with the postulation of the Warburg hypothesis, but only now gaining renewed research interest.
 Cancer cells exhibiting the Warburg effect upregulate glycolysis and lactic acid fermentation in the cytosol and prevent mitochondria from completing normal aerobic respiration (oxidation of pyruvate, the citric acid cycle, and the electron transport chain).
 Instead of completely oxidizing glucose to produce as much ATP as possible, cancer cells would rather convert pyruvate into the building blocks for more cells.
 In fact, the low ATP:ADP ratio caused by this effect likely contributes to the deactivation of mitochondria.
 Mitochondrial membrane potential is hyperpolarized to prevent voltage-sensitive permeability transition pores (PTP) from triggering of apoptosis.

+There are many works that sustain that cancer is a metabolic disease.
+This research approach has contributed to a better understanding of cancer metabolism, providing a foundation for developing new, metabolism-targeted therapies that could complement existing treatments and help overcome drug resistance in various cancers.

 The ketogenic diet is being investigated as an adjuvant therapy for some cancers, including glioma, because of cancer's inefficiency in metabolizing ketone bodies.